Benefits of Wellbeing at Work

 There’s only one surefire way to reduce absenteeism without causing problems elsewhere, and you probably know what it is by now….

-… improving wellbeing at work.
+… improving wellbeing and happiness at work.

 Wellness In The Workplace Decreases Turnover Intention